 “One of our lawyers could go to a different firm and earn more money.
 They could also go to another firm and earn less, but may be making that choice for other reasons.

 “That’s challenging firms like us to express not only what we can offer, but what we expect in return.”

-It’s a way for us to look at the entire employee lifecycle, from their first interactions or connections to A&O, to their development here, to when they leave, and making sure that there is a consistency and ethos throughout.
+It’s a way for us to look at the entire employee experience, from their first interactions or connections to A&O, to their development here, to when they leave, and making sure that there is a consistency and ethos throughout.